Nurse Corps Officer

 Medical and Health Services Manager

-Cognitive skills your 1900 training built — and where they transfer.
+Cognitive skills your 1900 training built — and where they transfer in civilian work.

 Rapid Prioritization